Zibhelina/Knowledge-Base/core/Computer-networks/B1/Chapter-1.md

 ## Section 1.2 - The Network Edge

 Computing devices hooked to the internet are called end systems because they sit at the *edge* of the internet network.
-The ***access network*** is the first point of entry for end systems to connect to the core network, which serves as the backbone of the internet by handling large-scale data transmission.
+The ***access network*** is the connection between an end system and the first router it connects to.
+It serves as the first step for end systems to connect to the core network, which serves as the backbone of the internet by handling large-scale data transmission.

 End systems are also referred to as hosts because they *host* application programs.
 There are two kinds of hosts: clients and servers.
 While clients are commonly smartphones and PCs, servers tend to be more powerful machines, like large data centers.

+The two main types of broadband access for homes are **digital subscriber line (DSL)** and cable.
+With DSL, homes get internet access from the same local telephone company that provides their phone service, meaning the telephone company is also the internet service provider (ISP).

+A **DSL modem** in the home uses the existing phone line to send and receive data.
+This data is converted into high-frequency tones and then sent to a **splitter**.
+The splitter separates the data signals from the telephone signals, allowing the data signals to be sent over the telephone line

+.

+At the **local telephone company's central office (CO)**, the data signals reach a device called a **DSLAM**.
+The DSLAM separates the data and phone signals, sending the data into the Internet.
+The splitter also works in the opposite direction, receiving data from the DSLAM and directing it appropriately as internet and telephone signals within the home.

+Hundreds or even thousands of households connect to a single DSLAM, enabling efficient data management and internet access.

+*How does broadband access compare to cable?*  Cable is generally faster and has lower latency compared to DSL but can be expensive and less reliable during peak times.
+DSL is more widely available in rural areas, offers more consistent speeds, and is often more affordable.

+DSL transmission rates generally follow the same standards, defined by international organizations such as the International Telecommunication Union (ITU) and the American National Standards Institute (ANSI).
+These standards specify a range of maximum transmission rates, with downstream rates typically much faster than upstream rates, resulting in asymmetric access.
+Downstream refers to data sent from the internet to your home (like downloading files), while upstream refers to data sent from your home to the internet (like uploading files).
+These are considered "maximum transmission rates" because actual speeds are often lower.
+This can be due to service providers offering higher speeds at higher prices or because of technical factors like greater distances from the central office reducing the transmission rates.

+***Cable internet access*** utilizes the cable TV company's infrastructure, providing internet from the same company.
+Fiber optics connect the ***cable head end*** to ***neighborhood junctions***, which use coaxial cables to reach homes, supporting 500 to 5,000 homes per junction.
+This system, called ***hybrid fiber coax (HFC)***, requires cable modems that connect to the home PC via Ethernet.
+The ***Cable Modem Termination System (CMTS)*** at the cable head end converts analog signals from the modems back into digital format.
+Similar to DSL, cable modems divide the network into downstream and upstream channels, with typically higher rates for downstream for the same reasons.

+In cable internet systems, both downstream and upstream channels are shared mediums.
+Downstream, the head end broadcasts data to all homes on the network segment, leading to reduced speeds for each user if many are downloading simultaneously.
+Upstream, homes share the same channel to send data back to the head end, causing potential collisions when multiple homes transmit simultaneously.
+To prevent collisions and manage data flow, distributed multiple access protocols are used, ensuring coordinated transmissions and maintaining fair bandwidth distribution among users.